 BBS Stands for Bulletin Board System.
 It was how we communicated before the internet became the new way of life for many bbs callers.
 The net did a number on the bbs ruling the worlds personal communication, though many still exist.

 Back in 1991 we first went online with Doc’s Place BBS Online.
-Our system was running on an old IBM 286/12 and a 2400 baud internal modem.
+The system was running on an old IBM 286/12 and a 2400 baud internal modem.
 There was nothing better than the handshake (synchronization) sound our modem made when someone dialed up the bbs.

-Not long after putting that board up we received an invitation to join Fidonet.
+Not long after putting that board up Doc received an invitation to join Fidonet.
 That was the ticket there.
 My node number was 1:3603/140.
 1 was the zone (US and Canada), 3603 was the network address, and 140 was my node number.“

 Our local Fidonet network was growing fast and at it’s peak had around 140 nodes.
 Back then in the Tampa Bay area it cost a quarter to call Tampa from St Petersburg or Clearwater.